ido90/NumericFI/README.md

-# Numeric Calculation of Fisher Information for Quantification of Informaiton Loss in Non-Parametric Tests in Two-Populations-Comparison
+# Numeric Calculation of Fisher Information for Quantification of Information Loss in Non-Parametric Tests in Two-Populations-Comparison

 ## Abstract